cerbos/express-fusionauth-cerbos/README.md

 An example stacj of integrating [Cerbos](https://cerbos.dev) with an [Express](https://expressjs.com/) server using [FusionAuth](https://fusionauth.io) for authentication and user management.

+This example is based off the [FusionAuth/fusionauth-example-node](https://github.com/fusionauth/fusionauth-example-node) repo.

 ## Dependencies

 - docker-compose